 A few log management service providers are:

 - Sematext – Gives you hassle-free log management and analytics platform where you can correlate logs with events and metrics, live-tail logs, add alerts to logs and use Google-like syntax for filtering.
 Sematext’s auto-discovery of logs and services lets you automatically start forwarding logs from both log files and containers directly through the user interface.
 We offer a 14-day free trial so give it a try!

 - Logz.io – provides you with machine data analytics built on ELK and Kibana.

 - Logentries – This log management platform covers log aggregation and analysis, at the same time enabling you to keep track and visualize your log data in real-time.

 - Loggly – it enables you to access and analyze all of your log data fast and simple while giving you real-time insights on how to improve your code.

 - Papertrail – with Papertrail, you can aggregate, search, and analyze any type of log file, text log file, or syslog in real-time.

 Sematext Logs as a Log Management and Aggregation Solution

 When it comes to log aggregation, Sematext Logs is compatible with a wide range of logging frameworks, allowing you to bring all your log events to one central location as they happen.
 You get a real-time view of your logs, so you can pinpoint anomalies as they are logged.

-With Sematext Logs, you get more powerful searching and filtering capabilities which allow you to do full-text searching.
+With Sematext Logs, you get more powerful searching and filtering capabilities that allow you to do full-text searching.
 You also get something called log context.
 When you search for log events and pinpoint the one you wanted to find, you still see all log events that occurred before it and after that particular log event.